adamhrv/vframeio/content/docs/detectors/9n235/index.md

 {{< two-col-images
     src1="images/9n235_t4t_iphone_02_0140.jpg"
     src2="images/vframe-9n235-replica-01.jpg"
     caption1="One is real and one is a replica.
-Two photos of 9N235 submunitions used for benchmark data to evaluate detection performance when covered in mud." caption2="One is real and one is a replica.
+Two photos of 9N235 submunitions used to evaluate detection performance when covered in mud." caption2="One is real and one is a replica.
 Two photos of 9N235 submunitions used to evaluate detection performance when covered in mud."
 >}}